PewDiePie vs T-Series: Aftermath

-As of November 2022, T-Series currently remains the most subscribed YouTube channel with more than 228 million subscribers.
-Meanwhile, PewDiePie is currently the fifth most subscribed YouTube channel, having been passed by Sony Entertainment Television's YouTube channel, MrBeast and Cocomelon.
+As of 17 July 2025, T-Series currently is the 2nd most subscribed YouTube channel with more than 304 million subscribers, being recently passed by MrBeast.
+Meanwhile, PewDiePie is currently the twelfth most subscribed YouTube channel with an estimated 110.8 million subscribers, having also been passed by Cocomelon, Sony Entertainment Television, Kids Diana Show, Like Nastya, Vlad and Niki, Zee Music Company, 김프로KIMPRO and WWE.